fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Test-ServiceFabricClusterManifest.md

 ## DESCRIPTION
 The **Test-ServiceFabricClusterManifest** cmdlet validates a Service Fabric cluster manifest.
-In order to help avoid issues with a Service Fabric upgrade, we recommended that you test a new cluster manifest for obvious errors.
+In order to help avoid issues with new Service Fabric cluster deployments or cluster upgrades, we recommended that you test the cluster manifest for obvious errors.
 This cmdlet does not discover issues with configuration values.

 ## EXAMPLES